-Every job requires skills, knowledge, experience and certain qualities.
+Every job requires skills, knowledge, experience, and certain qualities.
 These four components together make you a good and potential employee.
 Skills are the most important factor that every employer looks for.
-Talking about skills then it is of various types such as labour skills, life skills, people skills, social skills, hard skills and soft skills.
-Out of all these types, hard skills and soft skills are top priority in jobs.
+Talking about skills then it is of various types such as labor skills, life skills, people skills, social skills, hard skills and soft skills.
+Out of all these types, hard skills and soft skills are top priorities in jobs.
 These two skills can make your resume look professional and can portray you as the right candidate for the associated job title.

 Now, the questions must click in your mind: what are soft skills and hard skills? how are they different from each other?
 Before getting the answer to these questions, you must understand the concept of skills.
 Skills are the talents that are required to perform a task.
 It is the expertise that enables you to do the specific task associated with the choice of your field.
 Skills are divided into two categories, the first is domain-general and the second is domain-specific skills.
 It is a learned ability that helps you to perform any task.

 Suppose you have mentioned in your resume that you have a great typing speed.
 During the interview, the interviewer asks you a very simple question, “Is typing a soft skill or hard skill?”
 You will not be able to answer.
 Hence, you must know what soft skills and hard skills are.
 This article will help you in learning about both skills.

 Hard skills are those skills that are acquired by learning.
 It is obtained through various courses, internships, training, and jobs.
 Since this skill can be acquired through learning, the question arises whether hard skills are tangible or intangible.
 So, it is tangible and quantifiable because it comprises technical skills and knowledge.
 It includes the use of the internet, computer applications, use of different equipment or machines, etc. It is physical.